 - Hidden technical defects

-Please note: technical problems which arise during the course of an aircraft’s normal operations are not considered extraordinary circumstances.
-It is part of airlines’ responsibilities to ensure that each aircraft is ready to go at the scheduled flight time.
-Therefore, airlines need to monitor for and fix any technical issues that may arise.
+Please note that technical problems which arise during the course of an aircraft’s normal operations are not considered extraordinary circumstances.
+It is part of airlines’ responsibilities to ensure that each aircraft is ready to go in accordance with the flight schedule.
+Therefore, airlines need to monitor and fix any technical issues that may arise.
 If you arrived late because of a mechanical fault, then you would be eligible for American Airlines delay compensation.

 Finally, as we mentioned in this article’s introduction, there are no laws in place which require American Airlines to pay delayed flight compensation for flights departing from the United States.
 However, the airline is subject to Flight Compensation Regulation 261/2004 whenever its flights depart from an EU airport.